 68,000 BP Aboriginal people arrive in Australia

 DNA evidence suggests that Australia’s Indigenous people are descended from the first wave of humans to migrate out of Africa more than 70,000 years ago.
-We have no written history to record how they lived (or ate).
-Archaeologists need to piece together the record from burial and camp sites.
+We have no written history to record how they lived (or ate) so any indigenous food timeline depends on what archaeologists can piece together from burial and campsites.